Report of Regents Professional Practice Committee to The Board of Regents

 These recommendations are made following the review of 43 cases involving eleven registered professional nurses, eight licensed practical nurses, four licensed practical nurses who are also registered professional nurses, four pharmacies, three pharmacists, two licensed master social workers, one architect, one certified dietitian-nutritionist, one licensed clinical social worker, one licensed mental health counselor, one physical therapist, one professional engineer, and one veterinarian.

 That the application of Jack Cohen for the restoration of his license to practice as a Podiatrist in New York State be denied at this time.
 [PPC EXS (A) 4]

 That the application of Zahid Nazir for the restoration of his license to practice as a Physician in New York State be denied at this time.
 [PPC EXS (A) 4]

 Madam Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on January 14, 2020, copies of which have been distributed to each Regent.

 Your Committee discussed several topics of interest, including:

 - Deputy Commissioner's Report/Update

 - Board (Re)Appointments

-Proposed Amendment to §63.4 and §63.9 of the Regulations of the Commissioner of Education Relating to Administration of Vaccinations by Pharmacy Interns (Emergency Action)
+Proposed Amendment to Section 61.18 of the Regulations of the Commissioner of Education Relating to the Residency Requirement for Dental Licensure (Discussion)